eako0508/Front-end-Developer-Interview-Questions/README.md

 * What excites or interests you about coding?
 * What is a recent technical challenge you experienced and how did you solve it?
 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?

+  User Interface, Security, Performance, Search Engin Optimization, Maintainability, Technology.

 * Talk about your preferred development environment.

+  Visual Studio Code

 * Which version control systems are you familiar with?

+  Git

 * Can you describe your workflow when you create a web page?

+  Think about the purpose of the web page -> think about the features that needs to be included -> draw the layout -> work on features -> add css

 * If you have 5 different stylesheets, how would you best integrate them into the site?

+  Minify them or add them in one css.

 * Can you describe the difference between progressive enhancement and graceful degradation?

+  Graceful degradation provides backward compatibility with the out-dated browsers to prevent catastrophic failure while progressive enhancement increases user's experiance with more functionality.

 * How would you optimize a website's assets/resources?

 * How many resources will a browser download from a given domain at a time?
   * What are the exceptions?
 * Name 3 ways to decrease page load (perceived or actual load time).